i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-dev-server/README.md

 `command` The command that will be dispatched when a file change was recognized

-`callbackKey` (optional) A key from the config where to find a buildCallback function.
+`callbackKey` A key from the config where to find a buildCallback function.
 Only one level supported yet, e.g. when your callback function is located here: config.myKey.buildCallback the callbackKey would be 'myKey'.
+This function is also used to allow the rebuild functionality when changes are made during a running build.

 The watcher configurations will be automatically gathered by the dev server by calling the `getWatcherForDevServer` function, that must be provided by your module to expose your watcher configs.